rmrk-team/evm-multiasset-demo/README.md

 1. :point_right: **Create a collection** with tokens that support this standard
 2. :point_right: **Create and add assets** (resources) to a token
 3. :point_right: **Replace** an active asset with another one
-4. :point_right: **Burn** a token with all its assets binded
+4. :point_right: **Burn** a token with all its assets bound

 ## Development notes :warning:

-- When you add a new entry to the collection you are created a new asset (resource) that can be used added to the collection tokens, but this asset is not *unique* so it can be added to each different token.
+- When you add a new entry to the collection you are creating a new asset (resource) that can be used by adding it to the collection tokens, but this asset is not *unique* so it can be added to each different token.
-- In this implementation the assets cannot be unbinded from a token.
-Once you add the asset with ID 5 to the token with ID 1 there is no way to remove the asset so keep attention while accepting new asset from unknown origins.
+- In this implementation the assets cannot be unbound from a token.
+Once you add the asset with ID 5 to the token with ID 1 there is no way to remove it, so keep attention while accepting new asset from unknown origins.
 On the other hand an asset can be "*deleted*" by replacing it with a new one, but the number of active assets will remain the same.

 ## Bugs, doubts and help :pray: